 Author Guidelines

 Revista Alicantina de Estudios Ingleses (RAEI) publishes full articles and reviews.
-Before submitting an article or review, please make sure that your text complies with the Author Guidelines (also below).
-Manuscripts that do not conform with the RAEI style sheet, will be returned for resubmission before being considered for peer-reviewing.
-We suggest that you use this template.
+Before submitting an article or review, please make sure that your text complies with the Author Guidelines (see below).
+For any information or related queries please write to the journal’s contact email address.

 Any instance of plagiarism, be it in the form of lack of attribution of ideas or literal usage of text without correct mention of sources, will be grounds for instant rejection at any stage of the publication process, when such plagiarism is detected.